Full-Time Externship Program for Law Clerks in EPA's Office of General Counsel (OGC)

 WJC North, Room 4315F; Mail Code - 2311A

 - writing sample.

 OGC is sometimes able to conduct on-campus interviews at law schools in the Washington, D.C., area and, for other finalists, will offer either telephone interviews or in-person interviews at certain law schools.
 Travel expenses to interview locations will not be paid by EPA.
 EPA is committed to offering selectees with a semester-long professional development experience.
 We expect those who accept an offer to honor and adhere to their commitment.
 Please let us know if your school has any particular registration timelines EPA should be aware of.

-Deborah Logan, Externship Coordinator
+Deborah Jones, Externship Coordinator